1. Home

 A board-certified pharmacist is a professional who has achieved advanced certification from the Board of Pharmacy Specialties (BPS) in a specific area of pharmacy practice.
 This certification demonstrates that the pharmacist has acquired specialized knowledge and skills in a particular area of pharmacy practice and has met rigorous standards of competency in that area.
 These pharmacists are the content experts in pharmacotherapy in these specialized areas of pharmacy practice.

 To become a board-certified pharmacist, a candidate must first earn a Doctor of Pharmacy (PharmD) degree from an accredited college or university.
 After graduation, the pharmacist must pass the national licensure exam (NAPLEX) and the state-specific licensure requirements, which include a state pharmacy law exam and occasionally a compounding exam.
-Upon licensure, pharmacists must first complete a certain amount of clinical work experience in their chosen area of specialization, either through clinical practice, pharmacy residency experience, or a combination of the two.
+Upon licensure, pharmacists must first complete a certain amount of clinical work experience in their chosen area of specialization through clinical practice, pharmacy residency experience, or a combination of the two.

 In community pharmacy settings, board certified pharmacists often work in collaborative practice settings with a multidisciplinary team to manage chronic diseases and counsel patients on proper medication administration and use.
 They may also provide medication therapy management services, which involve reviewing patients' medications to identify potential drug interactions, adverse effects, and other issues that could impact their health.
-Board certified pharmacists may also work in specialty pharmacy settings, such as oncology or infectious disease, where they focus on managing complex medication regimens and ensuring patients receive the best possible care.
+Board certified pharmacists may also work in specialty pharmacy settings, such as oncology or infectious disease, focusing on managing complex medication regimens and ensuring patients receive the best possible care.

 To maintain their certification, board certified pharmacists must participate in ongoing education and professional development.
 They must also adhere to a code of ethics and demonstrate a commitment to patient safety and the highest standards of practice.